tinudin/exercise_azure_ml/starter_files/README.md

 <img src="../sample_screenshots/pipeline_endpoint_ip.PNG">

-## Screen Recording
-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
-Due to the lack of software, no screen recording was possible.
-## Standout Suggestions
+## Future Improvement
-*TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.
+Possible Future Improvemnts would be to extend the Logging or Swagger Functions building on the Endpoint to improve and extend the consumption.